Definition

 US FERC To Prepare Environmental Assessment for Greenup Hydroelectric Project Relicensing (Project No. 2614-042)

-The US FERC has initiated an Environmental Assessment for the relicensing of the Greenup Hydroelectric Project, with a target issuance date of November 2026.
-This procedural step signals a streamlined NEPA review process, indicating that significant environmental impacts are not currently anticipated for continued operations.
+The US FERC has commenced an Environmental Assessment for the relicensing of the Greenup Hydroelectric Project, targeting issuance by November 2026.
+This procedural path indicates that significant environmental impacts are not anticipated, supporting a streamlined regulatory timeline for continued power generation operations.

 US FERC Seeks Comment on Environmental Assessment for Ampersand Hollow Dam Hydro Project Surrender

-FERC has issued an Environmental Assessment for the decommissioning of the Hollow Dam Hydroelectric Project, opening a public comment period through March 16, 2026.
-The finding of no significant environmental impact suggests a low-friction regulatory path for retiring legacy energy assets when structural footprints remain largely intact.
+FERC has issued an Environmental Assessment for the decommissioning of the Hollow Dam Hydroelectric Project with public comments accepted until March 16 2026.
+The finding of no significant impact suggests a low-friction regulatory path for retiring legacy energy assets when structural footprints remain largely intact.

 California SWRCB Proposes Section 401 Water Quality Certification for USACE Energy Emergency Regional General Permit

-California is proposing a general water quality certification to expedite permitting for energy and critical minerals infrastructure projects under a federal energy emergency declaration.
-Operators in the energy and mining sectors should review the proposed conditions and activity exclusions to ensure emergency expansion or maintenance projects remain eligible for streamlined state approval.
+California is proposing a general water quality certification to streamline permitting for energy and critical minerals infrastructure projects under a federal energy emergency declaration.
+Operators should evaluate the proposed conditions and activity exclusions to ensure that emergency expansion or maintenance projects remain eligible for expedited state approval.

 US House Introduces Rural Jobs and Hydropower Expansion Act (H.R.
 7487)